My Travel & Photography Guide to New Orleans

 Best Photography Locations in New Orleans

 Photography in New Orleans is a dream.
 It’s one of the most photogenic cities in the U.S., and not just because of its architecture or colorful buildings—though you’ll find plenty of that.
-What makes New Orleans really shine through the lens is its character.
+What really shines through the lens of New Orleans is its character.
 It's in the people, the mood, the music, the shadows in the French Quarter at dawn, and the way the light hits the beads still hanging from trees after Mardi Gras.

 Street and People Photography